Spikingformer: A Key Foundation Model for Spiking Neural Networks: Experiments

-\textbf{ImageNet} contains around $1.3$ million $1000$-class images for training and $50,000$ images for validation.
-The input size of our model on ImageNet is set to the default $224\times 224$.
-The optimizer is AdamW and the batch size is set to $192$ or $288$ during $310$ training epochs with a cosine-decay learning rate whose initial value is $0.0005$.
-The scaling factor is $0.125$ when training on ImageNet and CIFAR.
-Four SPEDs in Spiking Tokenizer splits the image into $196$ $16 \times 16$ patches.

-Same as Spikformer, We try a variety of models with different embedding dimensions and numbers of transformer blocks for ImageNet, which has been shown in Tab. \ref{tab:imagenet}.
-We also show the comparison of synaptic operations (SOPs) \cite{merolla2014million} and theoretical energy consumption.
-On one hand, Spkingformer follows spike-driven computation rules, effectively avoiding floating-point multiplication and integer-float multiplications.
-The histogram of the input data for each transformer block of Spikingformer and Spikformer is shown in Appendix E of Supplementary Material, our Spikingformer effectively avoids producing non-spike data of non-spike computations in Spikformer.
-On the other hand, Spikingformer-8-512 achieves 74.79$\%$ top-1 classification accuracy on ImageNet using 4 time steps, significantly outperforms Spikformer-8-512 by 1.41$\%$, outperforms MS-ResNet model by 0.58$\%$ and outperforms SEW ResNet-152 model by 5.53$\%$.
+We compared Spikingformer with Spiking ResNet \cite{hu2018residual}, SEW ResNet \cite{fang2021deep}, MS-ResNet\cite{hu2021advancing}, Spikformer \cite{zhou2023spikformer}, SD-Transformer \cite{yao2023spike} on ImageNet-1k, which is shown in Tab. \ref{tab:imagenet}.
+Note that we recalculate the energy consumption of Spikformer in Appendix because the non-spike computation of Spikformer can not be directly calculated by Eq.\ref{eq:energy1}.
+Spikingformer-8-512 achieves 74.79$\%$ top-1 classification accuracy on ImageNet using 4 time steps, significantly outperforms Spikformer-8-512 by 1.41$\%$, outperforms MS-ResNet model by 0.58$\%$ and outperforms SEW ResNet-152 model by 5.53$\%$.
 Spikingformer-8-512 is with 7.463 mJ theoretical energy consumption, which reduces energy consumption by 60.36$\%$, compared with 18.819 mJ of Spikformer-8-512.
-Spikingformer-8-768 achieves 75.85$\%$ top-1 classification accuracy on ImageNet using 4 time steps, significantly outperforms Spikformer-8-768 by 1.04$\%$, outperforms MS-ResNet model by 1.64$\%$ and outperforms SEW ResNet-152 model by 6.59$\%$.
+Spikingformer-8-768 achieves 75.85$\%$ top-1 classification accuracy on ImageNet using 4 time steps, significantly outperforms Spikformer-8-768 by 1.04$\%$, outperforms the MS-ResNet model by 1.64$\%$ and outperforms SEW ResNet-152 model by 6.59$\%$.
 Spikingformer-8-768 is with 13.678 mJ theoretical energy consumption, which reduces energy consumption by 57.34$\%$, compared with 32.074 mJ of Spikformer-8-768.
-In addition, we recalculate the energy consumption of Spikformer in Appendix G because the non-spike computation of Spikformer can not be directly calculated by Sec.\ref{sec：energy}.
-The main reason why Spikingformer can significantly reduce energy consumption compared with Spikformer is that Spikingformer could effectively avoid integer-float multiplications, and the secondary reason is that our models have lower firing rate on ImageNet, which is shown in Appendix E.
+Spikingformer$^\dagger$-8-512 achieves 76.54$\%$ accuracy, which outperforms Spikformer-8-512 by 3.16$\%$ and outperforms SD-Transformer-8-512 by 1.97$\%$.
+Spikingformer$^\dagger$-8-768 achieves 77.64$\%$ Top-1 classification accuracy, which outperforms Spikformer-8-768 by 2.83$\%$.
+Compared with other foundation SNN backbones (SEW-ResNet, MS-ResNet, Spikformer, SD-Transformer), Spikingformer achieves the best performance in ImageNet-1k due to its spike-driven features and global modeling capabilities.